 ✅ Option 2: Use at Different Times of Day

-- Niacinamide at night: Helps repair and rebuild your skin while you sleep.
+- Niacinamide at night: Helps repair and rebuild your skin while you sleep, potentially supported by best natural night creams for added nourishment.

 - Great if you have sensitive or reactive skin.